AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-Notice that `date` and `lastTransaction` are not being copied in the constructor.
+Notice that `name` and `lastTransaction` are not being copied in the constructor.
 These members will
 be *default* constructed.
 The copy assignment operator is fine but it's not hard to think of ways
 where that wouldn't be the case.

-> Though its desirable to avoid code duplication by having one copy function call another, it is very
+> Though it's desirable to avoid code duplication by having one copy function call another, it's
 > dangerous.
-Don't do it.
-The best way to avoid code duplication is to make a another function and
+Don't do it!
+The best way to avoid code duplication is to make another function and
 > have both copy functions call it.

 **Things to Remember**

-- Copying functions should be sure to copy all of an object's data members and all of its base
+- Copying functions should be sure to copy all object's data members and base `class` parts.
-  `class` parts.
-- Don't try to implement one of the copying functions in terms of the other.
+- Don't try to implement one of the copying functions using the other.
 Instead, put common
   functionality in a third function that both call.

 ## Resource Management

 ### Item 13: Use objects to manage resources

-Many resources that are dynamically allocated on the heap, are used only within a single block or
+Many resources that are dynamically allocated on the heap are used only within a single block or
-function, and should be released, when control leaves that block or function.
+function, and should be released when control leaves that block or function.
 Instead of using
-`delete` to clean up resources try out resource managing *smart pointer*s.
+`delete` to clean up resources, try out resource managing *smart pointer*s.
 Using objects to manage
 resources is called *Resource Acquisition Is Initialization* (RAII).

 - `auto_ptr` only lets one pointer point to the object it's managing.
 This means copying sets the